-Recent surveys started and coordinated by Scott Mehus of the National Eagle Center, and carried out by volunteer observers have uncovered an apparently regular wintering population numbering between 60 – 100 birds using the coulees and bluffs along the Mississippi River from Red Wing, MN to LaCrosse, WI.
+Recent surveys started and coordinated by Scott Mehus of the National Eagle Center, and carried out by volunteer observers have uncovered a regular wintering population numbering between 60 – 100 birds using the coulees and bluffs along the Mississippi River valley from Red Wing, MN to LaCrosse, WI.

 The Golden Eagle Project was undertaken in order to better understand the biology and management needs of these golden eagles and to appropriately disseminate this information to assist landowners and managers in ensuring the conservation of these birds.